*Article first written in 2013, updated in 2022*

 A Seven Year Interlude

 You would think that having just suffered a PR nightmare, Kublai Khan would keep his cool and not do anything brash in response to this hollow provocation.
 Instead the Mongolian Emperor decided to invest all his resources into crushing his new sworn enemy by any means necessary.

-Over the next seven years the Mongolian forces regrouped, rebuilt, and rearmed a brand new and improved armada under a newly created government department: The Ministry for Conquering Japan (seriously!).
-This newly minted division of Mongolian bureaucrats drafted a two-pronged, fail-proof, plan of attack.
-Pleased with this, Kublai Khan put his stamp of approval on it.
+Over the next seven years the Mongolian forces regrouped, rebuilt, and rearmed a brand new and improved armada under a newly created government department: “The Ministry for Conquering Japan” (seriously!).
+This newly minted division of Mongolian bureaucrats drafted a two-pronged, ‘fail-proof’, plan of attack.
+Pleased with this, Kublai put his stamp of approval on it.

 The Mongolian Yuan army was also eagerly anticipating a quick end to this cursed campaign.
 There would indeed be a quick and decisive end, just not the way they had in mind.

 Over the next 50 days, while the Mongols awaited backup, a bunch of sneaky Samurai silently rowed out into the bay, under the cover of darkness.
 These Samurai black-ops would raid their ships, assassinate their soldiers, and then set their boats on fire for good measure.
 After committing naval arson, they quietly ninja-ed out and rowed back to shore before the remaining Mongolian commanders smelled smoke the next morning.

 Meanwhile, out to sea… an even larger convoy approached on the 12th of August, 1281: 3,500 ships manned by more than 100,000 Mongolian soldiers!
-While the brave samurai sharpened their steel, the Shinto monks desperately prayed against all odds for a miracle.
+While the resilient samurai sharpened their katanas, the Shinto monks desperately prayed against all odds for a miracle.
 Funny thing is, their prayers were answered!

-This even bigger, stronger attack force was met with something far deadlier: A SECOND TYPHOON!
+This even bigger, stronger attack force was met with something far deadlier: A SECOND TYPHOON!?

 Most of what we know about these invasions comes from a scroll scribed by a samurai by the name of Takezaki Suenaga, who survived both campaigns, barely.
-According to the Japanese, who had prayed to the Shinto God of War (Hachiman) for help, the gods had indeed showed up to aide them with Kamikaze, or “The Divine Winds”.
+According to the Japanese, who had prayed to the Shinto God of War (Hachiman) for help, the gods had indeed shown up to aide them with Kamikaze, or “The Divine Winds”.

 Unfortunately for the Kamakura bakufu (the Japanese government of the time), their treasury had already run dry between paying the veterans of the first invasion, and the Shinto priests who claimed responsibility for their miraculous victory, leaving the actual samurai soldiers who fought and bled for their emperor with nothing.
 This actually led to a 15 year civil war in 1318 when Go-Daigo seized power and the disgruntled samurai took his side, but that’s another story.

 Following the Second (FAILED) Invasion of Japan, the Mongols had once again suffered monumental losses, in both sheer casualties and incomprehensible expenses.
 Not only that, but the notion of their perceived invincibility had been forever stained.
-All of these factors would eventually lead to the inevitable decline of the Mongolian rule.
+All of these factors would eventually lead to the inevitable decline of Mongolian rule.

 Kublai Khan could care less, even after this embarrassing defeat, he was completely and utterly determined to mount a *THIRD* invasion, regardless of the horrendous economic pitfall that they’d already fallen into.
 He began to plan for an even bigger assault!
 Go big or go home I guess?

 However, as fate would have it, the Khan died before he could go through with it.
 His successors, who knew when to take a hint, unanimously decided to cancel the whole operation.
 Kublai Khan was followed by a series of incompetent rulers that were eventually replaced by the Ming Dynasty in 1368, which reigned over China until 1644, and the rest is history…